greentheorystudio/Symbiota/config/solr/8.x/readme.txt

     -On line 4, change [Database Name] to the name of your Symbiota database.

-    -On line 6, change [Database Read Only User Name] to the username of the readonly database connection in the [SYMBIOTA BASE DIRECTORY]/config/dbconnection.php file of your Symbiota installation.
+    -On line 6, change [Database Username] to the username of the readonly database connection in the [SYMBIOTA BASE DIRECTORY]/config/dbconnection.php file of your Symbiota installation.

-    -On line 7, change [Database Read Only Password] to the password of the readonly database connection in the [SYMBIOTA BASE DIRECTORY]/config/dbconnection.php file of your Symbiota installation.
+    -On line 7, change [Database Password] to the password of the readonly database connection in the [SYMBIOTA BASE DIRECTORY]/config/dbconnection.php file of your Symbiota installation.

     -Save your edits.